castedo/dsi-spec/end.md

 ## From Edition 1 to 2

-* Change "digital succession" wording to "document succession".
+* The term "digital succession" has been updated to "document succession."

 ## From Edition 1.2

-* Reference SSH signing keys instead of GPG/PGP signing keys.
+* References to SSH signing keys have replaced mentions of GPG/PGP signing keys.

-## From Edition 0.2

-* Section added about multilevel edition numbering.
-* Design rationale added behind git tree paths instead of git tags.
-* Note future expansion paths for text representation.